influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/guides/join_backfill.md

 ---

 Often times we have set of series where each series is counting a particular event.
-Using Kapacitor we can join those series and calculate a combined value.
+Using Kapacitor, we can join those series and calculate a combined value.

 Let's say we have two measurements:

 * `errors`: the number of page views that had an error.
-* `views`: the number of page views that had no errror.
+* `views`: the number of page views that had no error.

 Both measurements exist in a database called `pages` and in the retention policy `autogen`.